Deep learning based doubly robust test for Granger causality: Hypotheses and test statistic

 To ensure clarity, let $\mathcal{W} = \mathcal{W}_1 \times \mathcal{W}_2$, and $\mu \in \mathcal{W}_1$, $\nu \in \mathcal{W}_2$.
 To construct the test, we need to substitute $m(\boldsymbol{Y}_{t-1})$ with its estimator.
 This suggests the empirical process

 We depart from the settings in the classical nonlinear Granger causality test by allowing for large lag orders $p$ and $q$.
 Traditional nonparametric methods for estimating $m(\boldsymbol{Y}_{t-1})$ may fail due to "the curse of dimensionality".
 Therefore, we apply deep learning techniques, which are particularly well suited to estimate ${m}(\boldsymbol{Y}_{t-1})$ in this situation.
-However, from \cite{chernozhukov2018double}, naively applying a deep neural network to estimate ${m}(\boldsymbol{Y}_{t-1})$ would cause a heavy bias, making $\widehat{S}_n^0$ in \eqref{Sn0hat} not have a tractable limiting distribution under the null hypothesis.
+However, from \cite{chernozhukov2018double}, A naive application of a deep neural network to estimate ${m}(\boldsymbol{Y}_{t-1})$ will cause a substantial bias in the test statistic based on \eqref{Sn0hat} under the null hypothesis.

 To address this issue, we consider to construct a doubly robust test.
 Thus, we further manipulate the null hypothesis \eqref{uncondi} into

 where ${\phi}(\nu| \boldsymbol{Y}_{t-1}) = \mathbb{E}\left[e^{i\nu^\top\boldsymbol{X}_{t-1}}| \boldsymbol{Y}_{t-1}\right]$.
 The verification of the equivalence between \eqref{uncondi} and \eqref{drh} is provided in Proposition \ref{hyp=} of Appendix \ref{main proofs}.